Apply a Function over a List or Vector via Futures

 Reproducible random number generation (RNG)

-, this function guarantees to
+Unless future.seed is FALSE or NULL, this function guarantees to

 generate the exact same sequence of random numbers given the same initial